 You probably over-mixed the batter before baking, which can make the texture thick and dense.

-I also like to add raisins, golden raisins, chopped pecans or almonds, and even shredded coconut.
+I also like to add raisins, golden raisins, pineapple, spices, chopped pecans or almonds, and even shredded coconut.
+See my variations above for more details.

 I’ve used all different combinations of cinnamon, nutmeg, ginger, and cloves.
 In these cupcakes, I keep it simple with just cinnamon.